niktheblak/Shreddit/README.md

 about Shreddit) but this will increase how long it takes the script to run as it will be going over all of your messages every run.

-## Important New Changes (as of Dec 2016)

-Due to deprecation of the PRAW 3.x library, Shreddit is using PRAW 4.
-This requires that OAuth be used to authenticate.
-Thankfully, however, it is much easier than in previous versions.
-If you are upgrading, [please review the usage section to ensure that you have set up credentials correctly.](#configuring-credentials)

 ## Pip Installation

-`pip install -U shreddit` will install the package and its dependencies, and it will add a `shreddit` command line utility to your PATH.
+`pip install shreddit` will install the package and its dependencies, and it will add a `shreddit` command line utility to your PATH.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Manual Installation

 1. Clone the `shreddit` repository to a directory.
-2. From the directory, run `pip install -r requirements.txt`
+2. From the directory, run `pipenv install`
-3. Run `python setup.py install` to install the package and the `shreddit` command line utility.
-This is typically either run in a virtualenv or using administrative privileges for global installation.
+3. Run `python setup.py install` to install the package and the `shreddit` command line utility, or alternatively run the module directly with `python -m shreddit.app`.

 ## Usage